Wolf's Crossing Science Night 2019

 - Students may submit a project with a partner (only two students per project).
 Partners may be of different grades/classrooms.
 Judging of joint projects will be based on highest grade level of partners.

 - Each project will be given an assigned space on a table.
-Students should use standard size tri-fold boards for their display, no greater than 36 inches wide by 15 inches deep.
+Students should use standard size tri-fold boards for their display.

 - A parent or chaperone must accompany each participant.